Hyvve-Movement/hyvve-backend/README.md

 ## Overview

 Hyvve is a data collection platform designed to help users create, manage, and analyze campaigns for various types of data contributions.
-The backend services power the management of campaigns, contributions, and analytics.
-It handles tasks such as verifying contributions, tracking campaign activity, marking campaigns as expired, and providing real-time analytics.
+The backend services power the management of campaigns, contributions, and analytics. **Importantly, our backend acts as a mirror for our onchain data—enhancing performance and enabling complex analytical computations that would otherwise be expensive if executed solely via RPCs.** Despite these optimizations, the Movement chain remains the single source of truth.

 ## Key Components